JuanferM/binpack-BnB_julia/README.md

 There are also instances  used by A. Scholl, R. Klein, and C. Jürgens in Bison: a fast hybrid procedure for exactly solving the one-dimensional bin packing problem.
 Those instances were compiled into data files in the same format as the data files considered by E. Falkenauer.
-Basically, all instances with the same characteristics were put into single data files (e.g. N1C1W1_A, N1C1W1_B, ...
+Basically, all instances with the same characteristics were put into single data files with `script.py` (e.g. N1C1W1_A, N1C1W1_B, ...
 N1C1W1_T were put into the data file N1C1W1).
 The instances chosen are all from the set 'Scholl 1', a set of 720, uniformly distributed instances with n between 50 and 500.
 The capacity C is between 100 and 150 (set ‘Scholl 1’).
 The names of the data files are self-explanatory : Nx is the number of items (we have N1 = 50, N2 = 100, N3 = 200),